-As a meeting point of various empires and a crossroads between two continents, Turkey is a country brimming history.
+Turkey is a country brimming with history as a meeting point of various empires and a crossroads between two continents.

 Two continents in a day

 How many cities let you have breakfast in Europe and enjoy lunch in Asia?

 A visit to Istanbul lets you do just that, as the teeming cosmopolitan city spans across the Bosporus strait and stretches across two continents.

 Turkey has been blessed with innumerable historical sites thanks to the influences of multiple civilizations over the millennia.